 Active Directory Integration¶

 With PolicyStat, you have the option to integrate with your organization’s existing Active Directory (AD) infrastructure, simplifying user and group management for your site administrators.
+A PolicyStat site is only able to integrate with one Active Directory server at a time.

 What AD Integration Provides¶